-Unlike most medical schools, we offer students an environment that embraces our societal responsibilities and moral obligations in addition to providing an academically rigorous experience that is technologically sophisticated, efficient, and effective.
+We offer students an environment that embraces our societal responsibilities and moral obligations in addition to providing an academically rigorous experience that is sophisticated, efficient, and effective.
 We establish this environment upfront, having our students involved with patient care from their first day.
 We provide a wide range of enriching service and training programs that emphasize patient care that is thoughtful, culturally sensitive, and focused on serving a social as well as a medical mission.
-We offer a diverse selection of clinical training sites across the tri-state area, which allow our students to experience health care as it is practiced in different arenas.
+We offer a diverse selection of clinical training sites across New York City, which allow our students to experience health care delivery across a broad range of patient population, services, and care.
 Our innovative programs include the following:

 Varied Clinical Training Sites